ansible/workshops/exercises/ansible_f5/1.4-add-pool-members/README.md

 ## Step 4

-Run the playbook - exit back into the command line of the control host and execute the following:
+Run the playbook - Go back to the Terminal on VS Code server and execute the following:

 ```
-[student1@ansible ~]$ ansible-playbook bigip-pool-members.yml
+[student1@ansible ~]$ ansible-navigator run bigip-pool-members.yml
 ```

 # Playbook Output